 20 – Remove any old appliances

 Remove any old or broken appliances from your living room.
-This can include video games, DVD players, VCRs, or speakers, etc.
+This can include video game consoles, DVD players, VCRs, broken TV’s, computers or speakers, etc.

 Declutter your kids’ rooms